ImRohitSingh/k8s-speak/README.md

-# EKS Speak
+# K8S Speak

 A natural language interface for Kubernetes (with Amazon EKS support)

 ## Overview

-EKS Speak is a command-line tool that allows users to interact with Kubernetes clusters using plain English commands.
+`k8s-speak` is a command-line tool that allows users to interact with Kubernetes clusters using plain English commands.
 It translates natural language queries into proper `kubectl` commands, making it easier for beginners to work with Kubernetes and for experienced users to speed up common operations.

 ## Features